15+ Fruit and Vegetable Smoothies (Dairy-Free)

 There are some definite skills and tips to making veggie smoothies that actually taste good.
 I mean, if a smoothie makes you gag, then what’s the point?
 Ideally, you’ll create a fruit and vegetable smoothie that even kids will eat.

-Here are my best vegetable smoothie tips.
+Here are my best vegetable smoothie tips along with the delicious recipes above.

 1. Use a high-speed blender.